diredev/podcache/README.md

 Use this web interface to add new feeds.
 Feeds will be automatically updated once a day as long as the application is running.
 Also note that the podcast files are only updated once a day as well.

-Click the `[feed]` link in the web frontend to get a feed's URL that you can then add to a podcatcher of your choosing.
+Click the `[feed]` link on the web frontend to get a feed's URL that you can then add to a podcatcher of your choosing.

 ## Comparable tools
 None that I know of.